 While watching the show there were a few conundrums that contestants were met with that I felt were not addressed properly, and that I feel I would have come up with the right solution for.
 I’ve decided to write about them here as a little exercise.

 I get it.
-To create conflict in the show writers need to get contestants to make a few dumb mistakes, here and there.
-However, it’s a pain to watch a really good show when people in it come up with the least efficient and more absurd solutions to problems!
+To create conflict in the show, writers need to get contestants to make a few dumb mistakes, here and there.
+However, it’s a pain to watch an excellent show when people in it come up with the least efficient and more absurd solutions to problems!